Estimating the profits of organized crime from the drug trade over the past 38 years (1988 - 2025)

 http://www.gfintegrity.org/wp-content/uploads/2017/03/Transnational_Crime-final.pdf p. xi

-5. "the value of the global illicit drug market for the year 2003 was estimated at US$13 bn at the production level"
+6. "the value of the global illicit drug market for the year 2003 was estimated at US$13 bn at the production level ... at US$322bn based on retail prices"

 https://www.unodc.org/pdf/WDR_2005/volume_1_chap2.pdf p.
 127